tara-fenton/beer-tapper-js/project-worksheet.md

 <!-- Two views: a landing view (1 player button) and a game view -->

-PHASE ONE⋅⋅⋅
+PHASE ONE

-Game view: One row, one bartender, one customer, one beer⋅⋅⋅
+Game view: One row, one bartender, one customer, one beer

 Starting with very basic graphics I will first create the basic functionality and then expand.